-Automation is the name of the game for many industries, and self-storage is no different.
+Automation is the name of the game for many industries, and self storage is no different.
 A growing amount of facilities are now moving towards partial or full automation, automating everything from online bookings and payments to automated door locks and entrances.
-While there is a tremendous upside of automating your facility, there are several things you should consider before implementing any automated systems..
+While there is a beneficial upside of automating your facility, there are several things you should consider before implementing any automated systems.

 We covered this in an earlier blog post, but automation isn’t necessarily right for everyone.
 While it provides multiple potential benefits, it won’t suit every facility.
 A key consideration here is to research and know your customer base.
 The appropriateness of automation in your facility will largely depend on the area and people you serve.
 While automation usually works the best in prime locations around growing suburbs or metropolitan areas, this doesn’t mean it can’t benefit a facility operating in a rural community though.